Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 My bad.

-But bro, I mean she's old as hell, man.
+But, bro, I mean, she's old as hell, man.

 What do you expect?

-That's fine.
+It's fine.

 Anything else?

-Oh no.
+Oh, no.

-This comes from uh Coffee.
+This comes from Coffee.

-Oh, what is your opinion on Goldberg and when he was in WCW?
+What is your opinion on Goldberg and when he was in WCW?

 I think he's one of the most overrated wrestlers of all time.

-No promo, no mic skills.
+No mic skills.

-Um I remember I remember liking him at the time.
+I remember liking him at the time.

-But when I'm looking back at it, I was like, man, this is yo, he's pretty horrible.
+I loved him at the time, but when I'm looking back at it, I was like, man, this is, yo, he's pretty horrible.

-I ain't gonna lie.
+I ain't going to lie.

-He was kind of one of my favorites, but when I was looking back at it, he the more I look back at Goldberg, the more he kept dropping.
+He was kind of one of my favorites, but when I was looking back at it, the more I look back at Goldberg, the more he kept dropping.

 Really?